bebo-dot-dev/m3u-epg-editor/README.md

   --channels [CHANNELS], -c [CHANNELS]
                         Individual channels in the m3u to discard --range [RANGE], -r [RANGE]
-                        An optional range window to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
+                        An optional range window (in hours) to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
                         The optional desired sort order for channels in the generated m3u --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]